-Lavender is blooming everywhere on my property and most of the neighbouring ones, too, and is the inspiration for this lavender yogurt cake.
-I love the scent of real lavender and every time I walk past one of the beautiful purple shrubs, I can't resist pinching off a bloom and rubbing it between my fingers for the amazing perfume.
+Lavender is blooming everywhere on our property and most of the neighbouring ones, too.
+And it is, of course, the inspiration for this lavender yogurt cake.
+I love the gorgeous scent of real lavender.
+Every time I walk past one of the beautiful purple shrubs, I can't resist pinching off a bloom and rubbing it between my fingers for the amazing perfume.

 Because I like to find ways to use this abundance of lavender in my kitchen, I have, more than once, been asked the question "doesn't it taste like soap?"
 Well, I wouldn't know because I don't eat soap, but people do associate lavender with scented soaps and lotions.
-Lavender though, is actually a herb, a member of the mint family.
-It adds a unique flavour, a little sweet and floral, to both sweet and savory dishes.
+Lavender, though, is actually a herb, a member of the mint family.
+It brings a unique flavour, a little sweet and floral, to both sweet and savoury dishes.
 If you've ever had anything seasoned with herbes de Provence, then you've probably tasted lavender.

-.A yogurt cake is very traditional in France, and usually baked in a loaf pan.
+.A yogurt cake is very traditional in France, where they usually bake it in a loaf pan.
 It's a nicely moist, dense cake, similar to a pound cake and just as versatile.
 You can dress it up with preserves or fresh fruit and whipped cream (I like to use it for a strawberry short-cake base) and once the cake is stale, it can be toasted.
 Think raspberry jam on warm toasted cake.
 Now that's a breakfast treat, if not a healthy one.

 I'm using a bundt pan just because it looks a little fancier.
 Because this lavender yogurt cake is already getting dressed up with lavender buds and a lemony glaze, I'm leaving it just as is.
 If you like this recipe, you may also want to try Lavender Scones, or make some Lavender Lemonade

 - 1 cup sugar